-Eight of the 10 retired residents to whom residential care is provided are over the age of 60.
-Since only 80% of the retired persons to whom the Hope Eternal Retirement Village provides residential care are over the age of 60, the requirement of PBA 3(c)(i) is not met and Hope Eternal Retirement Village will not qualify for approval as a PBO.
+All of the residents are retired from an occupation and therefore meet the retirement requirement.
+Six of the 10 retired residents to whom residential care is provided are over the age of 60.
+Hope Eternal Retirement Village provides residential care for retired persons of whom only 60% are over the age of 60.
+Hope Eternal Retirement Village does therefore not meet the requirement of PBA 3(c)(i) and will not qualify for approval as a PBO since it does not provide residential care for retired persons of whom more than 90% are over the age of 60.

-4.2.4 Meaning of nursing services
+4.2.4 Provision of nursing services